acst1223/loglizer/README.md

 # loglizer

-loglizer with DeepLog model

-run `demo/LSTM_demo.py`
+to run models, see scripts/